 level in JoeyNMT configurations).

-Currently, JoeyNMT supports word-based, character-based models and sub-word models with byte-pair-encodings (BPE) as learned with subword-nmt.
+Currently, JoeyNMT supports word-based, character-based models and sub-word models with byte-pair-encodings (BPE) as learned with subword-nmt or sentencepiece.

 Once you have the data, it’s time to build the NMT model.

 In JoeyNMT, experiments are specified in configuration files, in YAML format.
 Most importantly, the configuration contains the description of the model architecture (e.g. number of hidden units in the encoder RNN), paths to the training, development and test data, and the training hyperparameters (learning rate, validation frequency etc.).

 For the tutorial we’ll use reverse.yaml.
 We’ll go through it section by section.